compomics/moFF/README.md

 ```
 For example :

-`python moff.py --inputtsv sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_repo sample_folder/ --tol 1O --output_folder output_moff`
+`python moff.py --inputtsv sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_repo sample_folder/ --tol 1O --output_folder output_moff --peptide_summary 1 `

-WARNING : the raw file names MUST be the same of the input file otherwise the script give you an error !
+WARNING : the raw file names MUST be the same of the input file otherwise the script gives you an error !
 NOTE: All the parameters related to the the time windows (rt_w,rt_p, rt_p_match) are basicaly the half of the entire time windows where the apex peak is searched or the XiC is retrieved.

 You can also specify directly the raw file using: